miketabb33/google_worm/README.md

 3. Errors in the console after deleting a query and typing a new one.

 I deleted a query and typed a new one many times and didnt see any errors in the console.
-Its worth noting that at this point I have addressed other errors, like fixing the warnings in the console and having removed the type-ahead search feature.
+Its worth noting that at this point other errors have been addressed, like fixing the warnings in the console and having removed the type-ahead search feature.
 These changes to the code may have fixed the seen error.

+4. Errors are handled for the most part, but not user friendly

+More information about each error is provided to make errors more user friendly.
+The additional error information comes from xhr and states the error code as well as a brief message of the cause of the error.

 ### Other Additions

-A partial response was added to only return JSON information that is used by the app.
+A partial response was added to only return JSON information that is pertinent to the app.

 A google key was added to each query so that app queries can be monitored.